FNA-XNA/docs/docs/7:-FNA-Environment-Variables.md

 This variable is accessible to users by passing `/usescancodes:1` as a launch option.

 ### FNA_GAMEPAD_NUM_GAMEPADS
 XNA4 supports four controllers, per XInput's limitations.
-However, SDL2 gives us the ability to support more controllers when available.
+However, SDL gives us the ability to support more controllers when available.
 You can set this environment variable on/before program startup to set a controller count without modifying FNA:

 ```
 Environment.SetEnvironmentVariable("FNA_GAMEPAD_NUM_GAMEPADS", "8");